 Whisk together the milk, melted butter, and eggs.
 Add the wet ingredients to the dry ingredients and mix just slightly with a fork.
 Don't overmix!
 It should just come together as a batter.

 Divide the batter evenly between the muffin liners -- I like to fill mine about 2/3 of the way full, to get nicer domed tops.
 Using a muffin scoop (ice cream scoop works well) helps ensure that the muffins are uniform in size if ya care about that sort of thing.
+Sprinkle the sparkling sugar (this is optional!) evenly over the tops.

 Bake for about 15 minutes -- it may take closer to 20.
 Start checking after 15 and remove from the oven once they are golden brown and nicely domed.
 Let cool slightly, transfer to a wire rack to finish cooling, then eat!